kratisto/docs/pages/public_cloud/ai_machine_learning/gi_08_s3_compliance/guide.en-gb.md

 > [!warning]
 >
-> Keep in mind that the bucket name must be between 3 and 63 characters, can consist only of lowercase letters, numbers, dots (.), and hyphens (-) and must start and end with lower-case alphanumeric characters (a to z and 0 to 9).
+> Keep in mind that the bucket name must be between 3 and 63 characters, can consist only of lower case letters, numbers, dots (.), and hyphens (-) and must start and end with lower case alphanumeric characters (a to z and 0 to 9).
 >

-Then you can check that your S3 compatible bucket has well been created, and linked to your datastore (replace <alias> by your datastore name, *1azgra* in previous example):
+Then you can check that your S3 compatible bucket has been created correctly, and linked to your datastore (replace <alias> by your datastore name, *1azgra* in previous example):

 ```console
 ovhai bucket list <alias>